ArthurSonzogni/OpenGL_CMake_Skeleton/README.md

 * C++11 compiler
 * cmake (>= 2.8)
 * OpenGL drivers (>=3.0)
+* Some standard library depending on your plateform

 usage (Linux) :
 ---------------
+To build, you could need to have the following library (not exhaustive) on ubuntu :
+* libxi-dev
+* libxinerama-dev
+* libxcursor-dev
+* libglew-dev
+* libxrandr-dev

 Open the directory into a terminal
 * mkdir build